Everything you need to know about devolution in England.

 |London (not a combined authority)||Sadiq Khan||Labour||May 2016-present|

 Directly elected mayoral terms usually last for four years.

-The Mayor of Greater Manchester’s role was combined with the role of the Police and Crime Commissioner (PCC) in 2017 as it is the case that the two roles can be merged if the commissioner agrees.
-In May 2020 the Mayor of the West Midlands took on the role of PCC, too.
-There is generally little overlap between combined authority boundaries and police force boundaries.
-The relationship between PCCs and Metro Mayors is likely to be considered as part of the White Paper.
+The Mayor of Greater Manchester’s role was combined with the role of the Police and Crime Commissioner (PCC) in 2017 as the two roles can be merged if the commissioner agrees.
+In May 2020 the Mayor of the West Midlands took on the role of PCC and the West Yorkshire Mayor took on the role of PCC in following their election in May 2021.

 The Levelling Up White Paper sets out the Government’s plan to have all combined authority mayors lead on public safety, taking on the PCC where boundaries align.
 The White Paper also commits to removing barriers to combined authority taking on public safety functions, so that existing or planned mayoral combined authorities with coterminous boundaries can hold not just PCC powers, but also Fire and Rescue functions.

 A combined authority is legally required to establish at least one Overview and Scrutiny Committee and an Audit Committee.
 The mayor and members of the combined authority must respond to the reports and recommendations produced by these committees.
 The Overview and Scrutiny Committee has the power to ‘call-in’ decisions that have been made but not implemented and can ask that these decisions be reviewed.
 The committee can also require the mayor, members or officers of the Combined Authority to come before it and answer questions; any such request must be complied with.

 Bringing together information on devolution for the public and local authorities.

 Local government touches the lives of everybody, every day.

 The coronavirus pandemic has redefined how we all think about where and how we live.